Kevin-Lyle-Ruiz/WebCrawler/README.md

 EX: "https://cnn.com" 5

-When running the Webcrawler, you'll then replace "Test.txt" with the .txt file that you created.
+When running the Webcrawler, you'll then replace "test.txt" with the .txt file that you created.

 ## Built With